-2 Act No. 90 of 1964 was passed as the Local Government Act Amendment Act (No. 2) 1964, but was proclaimed to come into operation as the Local Government Act Amendment Act 1964.

-3 Repealed by the Stock (Brands and Movement) Act 1970, which is now known as the Stock (Identification and Movement) Act 1970.
+2 Repealed by the Stock (Brands and Movement) Act 1970, which is now known as the Stock (Identification and Movement) Act 1970.

-4 Repealed by the Auction Sales Act 1973 s.
+3 Repealed by the Auction Sales Act 1973 s.
 3(1).

-5 Formerly referred to the Local Government Act 1960 the short title of which was changed to the Local Government (Miscellaneous Provisions) Act 1960 by the Local Government Act 1995 s.
-9.70.
-The reference was changed under the Reprints Act 1984 s.
-7(3)(gb).

-6 Marginal notes in the Local Government (Miscellaneous Provisions) Act 1960 referring to legislation of this State and of other jurisdictions have been omitted from this reprint.
+4 Marginal notes in the Local Government (Miscellaneous Provisions) Act 1960 referring to legislation of this State and of other jurisdictions have been omitted from this reprint.

-7 The Licensed Surveyors Amendment Act 1996 s.
+5 The Licensed Surveyors Amendment Act 1996 s.
 28 does not have effect because the relevant provision was repealed by the Local Government Act 1995 s.
 9.70.